qthang97/prometheus/prometheus_bot/README.md

 ## Telegram is blocked by ISP

-Your ISP is blocked Telegram cannot use Default Telegram API
+Your ISP is blocked Telegram cannot use Default Telegram API, use Cloudflare Workers like Middleware API

 ### Add Telegram custom API to ```config.yaml```.